-Staff should note that the use of social media accounts during lesson time is not permitted.
+The use of social media accounts during lesson time is not permitted.

-Any social media account or online resource related to the School or Trust can only be created with approval from the Headteacher/Principal and the Trust CEO.
+Any social media account or online resource related to the School or Trust can only be created with approval from the Trust IT Manager and the CEO.
 Social media is a valuable tool for communication between the Trust, schools, students, parents, and carers, but it must be used appropriately and safely.
 Staff members must obtain written permission from the Headteacher/Principal before setting up any social media resource.
-The Headteacher/Principal is ultimately responsible for all posts and may delegate this responsibility to a minimal number of people.
+The Headteacher/Principal is ultimately responsible for all posts and may delegate this responsibility to someone who has the authority and training to vet postings.
+Anything which is found to bring the school or Trust into disrepute must be removed immediately.